 Eventually, this became the most significant environmental petition ever presented to its government.

-Even royal members like Prince Charles have given enthusiastic speeches about the dangers of plastic, while celebrities like Kim Kardashian have posted on Instagram about the “plastic crisis,” and also claim to have given up straws.
+Even royal members like Prince Charles have given enthusiastic speeches about the dangers of plastic packaging environmental impact, while celebrities like Kim Kardashian have posted on Instagram about the “plastic crisis,” and also claim to have given up straws.

-Yet despite the social impact of packaging, plastic is still an essential need—especially beyond the consumer’s world.
+Yet despite the social plastic packaging environmental impact, plastic is still an essential need—especially beyond the consumer’s world.
 There are crucial packaging processes before any product reaches its end users.
 Plastic packaging helps safeguard and preserve goods.

 At the same time, its lightweight characteristics reduce weight during transits, saves fuel costs, and minimizes greenhouse gas discharges.